tomprogers/dockspace/README.md

 ```

 For the curious: the Mac-specific tools are all related to setting file icons, which are stored in Mac's resource fork.
 The main ones are `DeRez`, `Rez`, `SetFile`, and `sips`.

+Future versions of dockspace will be published via homebrew, and will install these dependencies for you.

 ## How to use it